Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/1-Pre-Requisites/index.md

             1. We also use it to run Azure CLI and Azure Developer CLI commands during setup.
         1. (preferred) **Familiarity with Python and Jupyter Notebooks**.
             1. We'll create and run Python code scripts from the command-line in some steps.
                 1. We'll select the Python kernel and run pre-existing Jupyter Notebooks in some steps.

-    ??? info "3.
-What You Will Take Away (expand to view)"
+    ??? quote "3.
+WHAT YOU WILL TAKE AWAY (click to expand)"

         On completing this workshop, you will have:

         1. A personal copy of the [Contoso Chat](https://aka.ms/aitour/contoso-chat) repository in your GitHub profile.
 This contains all the materials you need to reproduce the workshop on your own later (e.g., as a _Self-Guided_ session).
         1. Hands-on understanding of the [Azure AI Studio](https://ai.azure.com) platform and relevant developer tools (e.g., Azure Developer CLI, Prompty, Fast API) to streamline end-to-end development workflows for your own AI apps.

 === "Microsoft AI Tour"

-    !!! info "ARE YOU CURRENTLY IN THE LAB SESSION?
-Jump to [Provision & Setup!](./../1-Provision-And-Setup/02-Skillable.md) to get started!"

-    The instructor-guided labs are setup with everything you need to get started.
-To get the most from this session, you should have some familiarity with Python, Jupyter Notebooks and Visual Studio Code. _If you revisit the workshop later at home, use the [Self-Guided version](./../1-Provision-And-Setup/01-Self-Guided.md) instead_.

-=== "Microsoft Ignite"

-    !!! info "ARE YOU CURRENTLY IN THE LAB SESSION?
-Jump to [Provision & Setup!](./../1-Provision-And-Setup/02-Skillable.md) to get started!"

-    The instructor-guided labs are setup with everything you need to get started.
-To get the most from this session, you should have some familiarity with Python, Jupyter Notebooks and Visual Studio Code. _If you revisit the workshop later at home, use the [Self-Guided version](./../1-Provision-And-Setup/01-Self-Guided.md) instead_.
+    **Continue here only if you are currently in a lab session at a Microsoft AI Tour Stop**.
+Otherwise switch to the _Self-Guided_ tab on this page to complete the workshop with your own subscription.

+    !!! info "TO GET STARTED → [JUMP TO SKILLABLE-BASED SETUP](./../2-Provisioning/02-Skillable.md)"

+    ---

+    For reference: these are the pre-requisites for getting started in AI Tour:

+    - [X] You must have a personal GitHub Account.
+[Sign up for a free account](https://github.com/signup) if needed.
+    - [X] You must have your own laptop.
+Have it fully-charged or plugged-in to a power outlet.
+    - [X] This track assumes some familiarity with Visual Studio Code and Python programming.
+    - [X] This session will be **75 minutes** long and you will work at your own pace.
+    - [X] We will provide you an Azure subscription with infrastructure pre-provisioned for this lab.
+    - [X] You will walk away with a copy of the repo that you can use to complete the lab at home.

+---